-Gatsibo district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012, instead having 72.3% of households using an improved drinking water source.
-Therefore, it still lags behind the national target by about 13 percentage points.
-The district has 67.4% of households with access to improved sanitation facilities, which is below the national average (74.4%) but in this respect it has achieved the EDPRS target on sanitation, which is to have nationally 65% of the total population with hygienic sanitation by 2012.
+The majority (58%) of households of Nyagatare district still use unimproved drinking water and only 23% of households in Nyagatare district are within 15 minutes' walking distance of an improved water source.
+Therefore, the district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.

+However, among all districts, Nyagatare is the leading district by percentage of households with access to improved sanitation facilities (92.8%), which is also above the national average (74.4%).
+It has achieved and surpassed the EDPRS target on sanitation, which is to have nationally 65% of the total population with hygienic sanitation by 2012.